Other radios based on the same chassis:

 6 valve dual-wave radio with optional magic eye

-Courtenay released several variations of the RCNZ model 18 including table top and tombstone models - some have magic eyes fitted.
+Courtenay released several variations of the RCNZ model 18 including table top and tombstone models.

 Intermediate Frequency: 456kc/s

 Chassis Notes(most schematics can be clicked to download a full size version)